4awpawz/buster/README.md

 ## to dos
 1. scriptability - targeting release 0.1.0 - &check;
-1. asynchronous processing - targeting release 0.1.0 - &check;
+1. non blocking/asynchronous processing - targeting release 0.1.0 - &check;
-1. glob support with excludes - targeting release 0.2.0
+1. glob support with excludes - will target release 0.2.0 if there are significant requests for this